Berry: 20(ish) things I learned at the 2020 NFL combine

 13. The Redskins re-signed Adrian Peterson, and they have Derrius Guice coming back from injury.
 But one name that came up a lot as I spoke with various Redskins sources was Bryce Love, who was injured all last season.
 He's definitely a name for the end of your draft and for those in dynasty leagues.

-14. And maybe this year?
-I interviewed Ron Rivera (and you'll see the full interview on the upcoming combine/free-agency episode of The Fantasy Show on ESPN+) and asked him about his running backs, mentioning that until he found Christian McCaffrey, he had always been the kind of coach that used multiple backs.
+14. I interviewed Rivera (and you'll see the full interview on the upcoming combine/free-agency episode of The Fantasy Show on ESPN+) and asked him about his running backs, mentioning that until he found Christian McCaffrey, he had always been the kind of coach who used multiple backs.
 He said his expectation in D.C. this season was more of the same.
 He likes multiple backs and expects all three guys (Guice, Peterson, Love) to have a role this season.
-It will be a RBBC in Washington to start this season.
+It will be a RBBC in Washington to start the year.

-16. Jordan Akins was mentioned as a tight end to keep an eye on.
-Darren Fells is expected to move on, but the Texans feel like they can get the same kind of production out of Akins, if not more, that they did from Fells, who had a nice fantasy season.
+16. Jordan Akins, who had a nice fantasy season, was mentioned as a tight end to keep an eye on.
+Darren Fells is expected to move on, but the Texans think they can get the same kind of production out of Akins, if not more.

 18. I was introduced to an NFL head coach by a mutual acquaintance.
 "Hey Coach, meet Matthew Berry.
 He's the fantasy guy."
 The coach nods, shakes my hand and says with a smile, "I hate fantasy."
 Fun!